jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Technology has to be invented or adopted.
+Friendship is like money, easier made than kept.
-- Jared Diamond
+- Samuel Butler

-Updated on: [6/24/2023]
+Updated on: [6/25/2023]
 <!-- #quoteEnd -->
 </pre>